Blean: History

+During the reign of Henry VI, boar were hunted for sport in Blean Woods, with the king holding sylvan rights over the woods.
+A keeper of these boars was appointed by royal patent.

 In 1835, the Blean Union Workhouse, designed by William Edmunds, was built on four acres south of Herne Common.
 The design was based on Sir Francis Bond Head's Plan of a Rural Workhouse for 500 Persons, a publication of the Poor Law Commission.
 To keep costs down, no outside drains were added, and the building was windowless.
-Discipline was severe.
-A nine-year-old girl was once punished for a small offence by being forced to remain overnight in the mortuary with a corpse; however, the Master and Matron were dismissed as a result.
+At that time, the lord of the manor and principal landowner was Earl Sondes.
+The workhouse was completed the following year, with room for around 298 inmates.
+In 1875, a small hospital was built with beds for up to 68 patients.
+Discipline at the workhouse was severe.
+A nine-year-old girl was once punished for a small offence by being forced to remain overnight in the mortuary with a corpse; the Master and Matron were dismissed as a result.
+By 1901, there were around 146 workhouse inmates and 17 officers.

+On 1 April 2019, the parish of St Cosmus and St Damian in the Blean was renamed to "Blean".